On tau functions associated with linear systems

+gives a solution of () with $u_N$ instead of $u$.} .05in {\bf Proof.} This result is stated in section 3 of [31.].
+The contribution of the current paper is matching together all the components together in terms of a common family of linear systems. \rightline{$\square$} .05in

+This extends the classical notion of a theta function, according to the following table. .05in

-The rational, trigonometric and hyperbolic cases in this table satisfy the additional identity $u(x)=\psi(x)^2+\gamma (x)+c$ with $c$ constant, and are derived from the quantum Lax equation in [p.39, Su].
+.05in {\bf Proof.} We have already seen that $\psi_2(x \mid {\bf Z}2\omega_1 +{\bf Z}2\omega_2)$ arises from a periodic linear system.
+In this case, the identity () follows by comparing poles and residues of each side.
+The rational, trigonometric and hyperbolic cases in this table satisfy the additional identity $u(x)=\psi(x)^2+\gamma (x)+c$ with $c$ constant, and are derived from the quantum Lax equation in [61, p.39].
 However, we can derive all of these as limiting cases from the elliptic potential in the final line of the table.
 We write $\Lambda ={\bf Z}2\omega_1+{\bf Z}2\omega_2$ where $\omega_1, \omega_2/i>0$.
 Then we have the thermodynamic limit

 and in contrast the high density limit